Rust Playground At Your Fingertips

 It's very frequent scenario, why not automate it?
 This way I came to

-a little shell script that relies on tmux
+a little shell script that relies on tmux, cargo-watch and nvim.

 #!/bin/sh